simplrteam/SimplrJS/README.md

 		- [ADDED] Simplr.Console.mMessage was added.
 Replaces Simplr.Core.Console.mMessage
 		- [ADDED] Simplr.Console.mToggle was added.
 Turns on / off the console.
 Replaces the usage of Simplr.Config.mToggleConsole()
 		- [ADDED/UPDATED] Simplr.Trigger.mOnLoad.
 Triggers are no longer loaded automatically.
 You must call the Simplr.Trigger.mOnLoad() method to load the triggers.
+		- [UPDATED] Email validation rule was updated to allow "+" in the email address.
+Google allows emails with a "+".
 		- [UPDATED] Simplr.Cache.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [UPDATED] Simplr.Cookie.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [UPDATED] Simplr.Layout.*, every component requires its own script template block.
 You cannot nest components inside other components anymore.